-At the end of his kinematical section of his paper on special relativity, Einstein noted what he called a "peculiar consequence" stemming from his analysis - that of a time differential (i.e. time-keeping differential) which would occur between reunited clocks.
+At the end of the kinematical section of his paper on special relativity, Einstein noted a "peculiar consequence" stemming from his analysis - that of a time differential (i.e. time-keeping differential) which would occur between reunited clocks.

-Over the course of his remaining fifty years, Einstein offered no explanation for that time differential (which came to be known as the twin paradox).
+Over the course of his remaining fifty years, Einstein offered no explanation for that time-keeping differential (which came to be known as the twin paradox).

-Einstein's treatment was limited to assigning symmetrical measures across inertial frames, such that his two postulates of measure would be satisfied.
+Einstein's treatment was limited to assuming (thus assigning) symmetrical measures across inertial frames, such that his two postulates of measure would be satisfied.

 Einstein's paper was published in 1905.
-As the years passed, a point of view took hold among many commentators that these symmetrical measured effects of relativity were confirmation that uniform motion is purely relative, and that there is therefore no meaning to be attached to absolute uniform motion, and therefore of course, to actual clock rates, length or mass.
+As the years passed, a point of view took hold among most commentators that these symmetrical measured effects of relativity were confirmation that uniform motion is purely relative, and that there is therefore no meaning to be attached to absolute uniform motion, and therefore of course, to actual clock rates, length or mass.
 In other words, they like to say that there "is no truth of the matter" behind our symmetrical measures of these things.

-The actual time differential between reunited clocks, a physical reality which of course is seen at the same place-moment, does not fit with that interpretation.
+The actual time-keeping differential between reunited clocks, a physical reality which necessarily favors one party over the other, does not fit with that interpretation.

 As noted even by John A. Wheeler (a promoter of the purely relative approach), special relativity developed in absolute terms is completely consistent with Einstein's purely relative development, specifically including symmetrical measures across inertial frames and the consistent measure of light speed in all inertial frames.
 Wheeler notes that there is no physical experiment which can distinguish the absolute treatment from Einstein's purely relative treatment.
 [Wheeler, J., Taylor, E. (1992).
 Spacetime Physics, second edition.
 W. H. Freeman: New York, p.
 88.]

-As noted above, the actual time differential between reunited clocks, a physical reality which is seen at the same place-moment, does not fit with a purely relative interpretation.
+As noted above, the actual time-keeping differential between reunited clocks, a physical reality which necessarily favors one party over the other, does not fit with a purely relative interpretation.

-Yet, countless commentators on special relativity, including the eminent John Wheeler (the author of the above-mentioned spacetime "bible"), have claimed to explain the time differential without acknowledging an actual difference in clock rates.
+Yet, countless commentators on special relativity, including the eminent John Wheeler (the author of the above-mentioned spacetime "bible"), have claimed to explain the time-keeping differential without acknowledging an actual difference in clock rates.